ejscribner/couchbase-tutorials/tutorial/markdown/mobile/app-services-lp-audit-inventory/app-services-setup.md

 We need to import some data into Capella into the projects bucket that we can then use in the next step of the learning path with replication.
 The follow steps will help you import the sample data provided in our repo into Capella.

-* Click on the `Linked Database` link located in the upper right corner of the navigation panel.
+* Click on the `Linked Cluster` link located in the upper right corner of the navigation panel.

-* Click on the `Trial-Cluster` link under the list of Clusters.

-* Click on the `Data Tools` tab.

 * Now click on the `Import` from the navigation menu.